Skip to content

 What is a pendulum effect?

 What is a total restraint system?
-A total restraint system is a full-body harness that is connected by an energy-absorbing lanyard to a suitable anchorage point or horizontal lifeline.
+A total restraint system is a full-body harness that is connected to a suitable anchorage point or horizontal lifeline by an energy-absorbing lanyard.
 The system is set up to keep the worker from reaching the edge.

 What is a work positioning system?
 Work positioning systems enable a person to work supported in a harness under tension in a way that a fall is prevented.
 Generally the arrangement allows for the worker to maintain a stable position and to work hands-free while completing a task.